Kitchen Appliance Storage Ideas

 Start with Where You Use It

-Before you even buy bins, shelves, or fancy organizers, think about where you actually use your appliances.
-The closer they are to their “work zone,” the smoother your cooking routine will be.
-This is all about reducing unnecessary steps, because the less effort it takes to grab something, the more likely you are to put it back later.
+Before you buy bins, shelves, or organizers, think about where you actually use your appliances.
+The closer they are to their “work zone,” the easier your kitchen will be to use every day.

 Action Steps:

-- Walk through your cooking routine and list your daily appliances.
+- Walk through your normal cooking routine and identify the appliances you use most often.

 Storage Cart